Float-Capital/last-lands/docs/docs/further-work.md

 - Use Worldcoin to prevent sybil attack auction price manipulation It is possible for a user to act as many accounts and try and manipulate the price of the auction to inflate their own value

+- Improved battle mechanics
+Currently the battle elimination criteria is that randomly the countries are dropped from the game daily.
+As we couldn't use VRF or equivalent on Scroll we used the previous block hash for randomness which is technically manipulatable by miners.
+This and incorporating value to some weighted values to countries such as the [global fire power index](https://www.globalfirepower.com/countries-listing.php) or something like carbon emissions per capita as a proxy for how sustainable a country is.